 - I am currently teaching on the course From Reconstruction to Reagan: American History, 1877-1988.

-Between April and June 2023 I ran World War Two workshops for KS2 students for IntoUniversity on behalf of the UOM.
+Since April 2023 I have run World War Two workshops for KS2 students for IntoUniversity on behalf of the UOM.

 Master of Arts, United States Studies: History and Politics, University College London (UCL)